shultz-cosmology/bare-urfe/GEOMETRY_OF_THE_WAVE.md

 $$\rho_{3D} = \text{Tr}_{\text{time}}(|\Omega\rangle\langle\Omega|) = \sum_{k=1}^N \langle t_k|\Omega\rangle\langle\Omega|t_k\rangle$$

-Because the sequence states are orthogonal ($\langle t_i|t_j\rangle = \delta_{ij}$), the cross-terms vanish:
+Because the sequence states are orthogonal ($\langle t_i|t_j\rangle = \delta_{ij}$), the cross-terms vanish.
+The squared normalization factor results in the $1/N$ probability distribution:

 $$\rho_{3D} = \frac{1}{N}\sum_{n=1}^N |\Psi_n\rangle\langle\Psi_n|$$

 ### 5. The Emergence of the Wave Function
 By tracing out the sequential baseline, we have mathematically erased the discrete temporal boundaries between the "triangles."

 As the number of recursive iterations $N \to \infty$, this discrete sum transitions into a continuous integral over the system's phase space.
 The discrete geometric vertices blur together to form the continuous stationary probability density characteristic of the Schrödinger wave equation:
 $$\rho_{3D}(x) = |\psi(x)|^2$$

 **Conclusion:** The wave function does not "collapse" probabilistically.
 What we call quantum probability is simply the geometric measure of a 4D discrete sequence projected into a 3D space where the sequential axis has been topologically traced out.